When organizations decide to implement ERP software

 While it’s helpful to compare the strengths of various ERP systems, the best solution for your business depends on your unique needs and situation.
 We hope this report helps you evaluate the solutions we’ve deemed the most viable manufacturing ERP vendors in the market.

-If you’re a large, complex organization evaluating ERP software, you’re likely considering Tier I vendors like SAP, Oracle and Microsoft Dynamics.
+The SAP vs. Oracle debate is common among large, complex organizations evaluating ERP software.
 How do you decide between these three viable options when internal bias and vendor enthusiasm threaten to sway you?

 The best way to evaluate ERP systems is to weigh the strengths and weaknesses of each according to the following six criteria.